tsi1221/tsi1221/README.md

 - ☁️ **Cloud-native, observable, and secure**
 - 🔗 **Well-documented and API-first**

-I believe software should be **powerful under the hood and simple on the surface**.
+I believe software should be powerful under the hood and simple on the surface.

 ---